CPutz/etale-algebra-family/README.md

 Description
 --

-A package for MAGMA to compute isomorphism classes of local etale algebras parametrized by a parameter.
+A package for MAGMA to compute isomorphism classes of local etale algebras parametrized by one variable.

 References
 --